lei37927/CS499_Deep_Learning_Project-1/README.md

 Then go to GradientDescent.R, then click 'run' again until there's nothing running in the console section.

-Then go to Experiments_spam.R, then click 'run' until we see the package 'ggplot2' is imported (sorry for the inconvenience), then click twice, and wait for seconds, a graph will show in the bottom right section, showing the relationship between error rate and # of iterations.
+Then go to Experiments.R, then click 'run' until we see the package 'ggplot2' is imported (sorry for the inconvenience), then click twice, and wait for seconds, a graph will show in the bottom right section, showing the relationship between error rate and # of iterations.
 Click twice more, a graph will show the relationship between logistic loss and # of iterations.
 Then click to the end, a graph will show ROC curve.

+At the end of the eighth line in Experiments.R, you can see a '1', and that's for the first dataset, which is 'spam', if you want to change to another dataset, replace '2' with '1' will lead you to SAheart dataset, and '3' is zip.train.

 For extra credits, just go to Extra_Credits.R and run from the first line again to the end.
+You need to wait some processes to finish at middle place because it will generate some tables on demand of Question 2 of extra credits.
 At last you will see a graph with one baseline and three differnet models trained from three different data sets.

+Similarly, at the end of the eighth line in Experiments.R, you can see a '1', and that's the same usage as switch dataset above.

 ## About